Nuitka/Nuitka-website/doc/user-documentation/user-manual.rst

    -  **Binary filename suffix:** The created binaries have an ``.exe`` suffix on Windows.
-On other platforms, they have either no suffix in standalone mode or the ``.bin`` suffix, which you are free to remove or change with the ``--output-filename`` option.
-The suffix for acceleration mode is added to make sure that the original script name and the binary name do not ever collide, so we can safely overwrite the binary without destroying the source file.
+On other platforms, they have either no suffix in standalone mode or the ``.bin`` suffix, which you can remove or change with the ``--output-filename`` option. **Nuitka** adds the suffix for onefile and acceleration mode to make sure that the original script name and the binary name cannot ever collide, so we can safely overwrite the binary without destroying the source file.

    -  **Module mode filenames:** Python Extension modules cannot be renamed without breaking them, the filename and the module name